China to encourage Taiwan's people to promote 'reunification'

 Taiwan has complained of increased Chinese military harassment since coronavirus outbreak began, with fighter jets and naval vessels regularly approaching the island on drills China has described as routine.

-Reporting by Yew Lun Tian; Writing by Ben Blanchard; Editing by Shri Navaratnam and Gerry Doyle
+Reporting by Yew Lun Tian; Additional reporting by Yimou Lee in Taipei; Writing by Ben Blanchard; Editing by Gerry Doyle and Clarence Fernandez